By Mayo Clinic Staff

 Losing a loved one is one of the most distressing and, unfortunately, common experiences people face.
 Most people experiencing normal grief and bereavement have a period of sorrow, numbness, and even guilt and anger.
 Gradually these feelings ease, and it's possible to accept loss and move forward.

 For some people, feelings of loss are debilitating and don't improve even after time passes.
-This is known as complicated grief.
+This is known as complicated grief, sometimes called persistent complex bereavement disorder.
 In complicated grief, painful emotions are so long lasting and severe that you have trouble accepting the loss and resuming your own life.

 - Accepting the reality of your loss

 - Allowing yourself to experience the pain of your loss

 - Adjusting to a new reality in which the deceased is no longer present